adaptive-intelligent-robotics/Deep-Grid_MAP-Elites/README.md

 - `Deep_50_arm_var`, `Deep_50_rastrigin`, `Deep_50_hexa`: DG-MAP-Elites approach with depth 50.
 - `Analysis`: apps to generate the graphs and container plots of all variants and tasks which results are stored in the folder given as input.

-A given app can be run with the following command: `singularity run --app *app_name* *image_name*`.
+A given app can be run with the following command: `singularity run --app *app_name* Deep-Grid_MAP-Elites_latest.sif`.
 All run-parameters are defined inside the apps, and the results of the execution are solved in a `results` folder, outside of the image, at the same location.

-This container can be recompile using the files in the `Singularity` file.
+This container can be recompile using the `Singularity` file.